Seir Kieran GAA: Development of the club facilities

-A projected rise in population led to an IR£60,000 extension to the Seir Kieran National School, officially opened in March 1983 by Dr Laurence Forrestal, the Bishop of Ossory.
-The Board of Management at that time consisted of Mrs. Bernie Dooley, Mrs. Nóirín Coakley, Mrs. Mary Mulrooney, and Mr. Jack Ryan.
-A year later, the redeveloped GAA pitch was officially opened on Monday 4 June 1984.
+The GAA pitch saw further development and was officially opened on Monday 4 June 1984.
 The Minor hurlers of Offaly and Galway provided the curtain-raiser for a "friendly" between the Senior teams of Offaly and Clare (which the visitors won by 1-12 to 1-11).
 John Dowling, a future GAA president, gave the keynote speech.
 "The time has now come", said Mr. Dowling, "for Seir Kieran to promote Gaelic Games on a higher scale than ever before".